MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgUserChatMessageReply.md

   - `[UserAction <String>]`: chatMessagePolicyViolationUserActionTypes
   - `[VerdictDetails <String>]`: chatMessagePolicyViolationVerdictDetailsTypes

-REACTIONS <IMicrosoftGraphChatMessageReaction\[]>: Reactions for this chat message (for example, Like).
+REACTIONS <IMicrosoftGraphChatMessageReaction[]>: Reactions for this chat message (for example, Like).
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[ReactionType <String>]`: Supported values are like, angry, sad, laugh, heart, surprised.
   - `[User <IMicrosoftGraphChatMessageReactionIdentitySet>]`: chatMessageReactionIdentitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity

-REPLIES <IMicrosoftGraphChatMessage1\[]>: Replies for a specified message.
+REPLIES <IMicrosoftGraphChatMessage1[]>: Replies for a specified message.
 Supports $expand for channel messages.
   - `[Id <String>]`:
   - `[Attachments <IMicrosoftGraphChatMessageAttachment[]>]`: References to attached objects like files, tabs, meetings etc.
     - `[Content <String>]`: The content of the attachment.
 If the attachment is a rich card, set the property to the rich card object.
 This property and contentUrl are mutually exclusive.